Investors in SINA Corp have been on a roller coaster ride for quite some time. For the last 8 months, that’s been including me.

 Since Weibo’s main advantage is its pioneering and first-mover status in the industry, it has a well-established ecosystem and is deeply embedded in Chinese internet users’ habits while largely recognized in China.

-Capitalizing on this position, Weibo early on successfully spotted three major trends in China: The Wanghong economy (meaning “internet famous”), live videos and short videos.
+Capitalizing on this position, Weibo early on successfully spotted three major trends in China: The Wanghong economy (meaning “internet famous”), live videos, and short videos.
 As a smart marketing move, Weibo made an annual festival out of the Wanghong trend which now attracts nearly all the most famous Chinese Internet influencers every year and is followed by millions of people.
 This has allowed Weibo to take a dominant position for companies wanting to advertise through key opinion leaders (KOLs).

 But it’s not just Chinese celebrities and KOLs that largely depend on Weibo.
 It’s also been the main entry point for international influencers, such as NBA stars and Hollywood actors, to connect with their Chinese audience.

-And while there’s a risk of competing Chinese social networks of capitalizing on the same strategy (which WeChat partly has), there are special features of Weibo which make the platform especially efficient for KOL marketing, among which are its integrations with the major Alibaba-owned e-commerce platforms, Taobao and Tmall.
+And while there’s a risk of competing Chinese social networks of capitalizing on the same strategy (which WeChat partly has), there are special features of Weibo that make the platform especially efficient for KOL marketing, among which are its integrations with the major Alibaba-owned e-commerce platforms, Taobao and Tmall.

 I think this is a key factor that differentiates Weibo from the giant, WeChat.
 While WeChat is more focused on sharing communication among friends and social sub-communities, Weibo’s emphasis lies on an open, public nature with weaker strengths of relationship.
 Users on WeChat generally only subscribe to official accounts that push content they’re interested in.
 And while WeChat is a well-suited platform for sales conversion and customer services due to its large use of instant messaging, Weibo is better positioned for getting reach with a younger audience.
 The fact that their services cater to two different user purposes in the same market partly limits the threat to Weibo’s competitive position.